Beqvez (fidanacogene elaparvovec-dzkt) for hemophilia

 BENEGENE-2 trial

-The ongoing study enrolled 45 men, ages 18-65, with moderately severe to severe hemophilia B, who had FIX activity levels of 2% or lower than normal.
-These participants first took part in a lead-in study (NCT03587116) in which they were monitored for at least six months while on standard FIX replacement therapy.
-The men then received a single intravenous infusion of Beqvez at its now recommended dose.
+The study enrolled 45 men, ages 18-65, with moderately severe to severe hemophilia B, who had FIX activity levels of 2% or lower than normal.
+The participants first took part in a lead-in study (NCT03587116) in which they were monitored for at least six months while on standard FIX replacement therapy.
+They then received a single intravenous infusion of Beqvez at its formerly recommended dose of 5×1011 vg/kg.

-According to these results, the mean annualized bleeding rate dropped from 4.5 bleeds per year in the lead-in study to 2.5 bleeds per year during the Beqvez efficacy period — the period spanning between three months after the infusion and the data cut-off, with a median follow-up of 1.8 years.
+Results showed the mean annualized bleeding rate dropped from 4.5 bleeds per year in the lead-in study to 2.5 bleeds per year during the Beqvez efficacy period, the period spanning between three months after the infusion and the data cutoff, with a median follow-up of 1.8 years.

-Patients now will be evaluated for up to a total of 15 years to assess the gene therapy’s long-term safety and efficacy outcomes, including six years in BENEGENE-2 and an additional nine years as part of a separate Phase 3 extension study (NCT05568719).
+Patients will be evaluated for up to 15 years to assess the gene therapy’s long-term safety and efficacy outcomes, including six years in BENEGENE-2 and an additional nine years as part of a separate Phase 3 extension study (NCT05568719).

 Common side effects of Beqvez